IceHe/lib/mac/setup-guide.md

 export JAVA_HOME=`/usr/libexec/java_home -v 17`
 ```

-- If `~/.zshrc` doesn't exists, create it
 - If use `bash` instead of `zsh`, append to the BASH configuration file `~/.bashrc`

-Note : The tilde symbol `~` equals the path of the current user's home directory, e.g. for me `/Users/icehe`
+Note : The tilde symbol `~` equals the path of the current user home directory, e.g. for me `/Users/icehe`

 Note : Get the path to JDK via `/usr/libexec/java_home`, e.g. JDK 8